 Scholarships are funds that do not require repayment.
 They range from a specific amount given in a particular semester to a full scholarship of tuition and standard fees for up to four consecutive years.
 To apply for SCC institutional scholarships, you must complete a scholarship application for each individual scholarships for which you are applying.

-Eligible students may apply for low-interest loans to help finance their education.
+Eligible students may make a request for low-interest loans to help finance their education.
 This money must be repaid at a future date.

 Grants do not have to be repaid and are awarded on the basis of financial need.
 SCC participates in two federal programs: PELL and Supplemental Educational Opportunity Grant (SEOG).
 The Access Missouri Financial Assistance Program is funded by the state of Missouri.